apache/activemq-artemis/docs/user-manual/en/client-classpath.md

 Whether you are using JMS or just the Core API simply add the `artemis-jms-client-all` jar to your client classpath.
 For Jakarta Messaging add the `artemis-jakarta-client-all` jar instead.

 **Warning:**These repackaged jars include all the [client's dependencies](client-classpath-jms.md).
 Be careful with mixing other components jars in your application as they may clash with each other.
+Note also that the -all clients cant be embedded in the same JVM as the broker, for that you must use `artemis-jms-client` or `artemis-jakarta-client` as appropriate.